 - 1. If the engine is cold, idle the engine for 3 to 5 minutes. - 2.
 Turn the ignition switch to the OFF position and wait for 2 to 3 minutes. - 3.
 Place your vehicle on its center stand on a firm, level surface. - 4.
-Remove the dipstick and wipe it clean. - Insert the dipstick until it seats, but don't screw it in. - 6.
-Check that the oil level on all faces of the dipstick is between the upper level and the lower level marks. - 7.
-Securely install the dipstick.
+Remove the oil fill cap/dipstick and wipe it clean. - 5.
+Insert the oil fill cap/dipstick until it seats, but don't screw it in. - 6.
+Check that the oil level is between the upper level and lower level marks on the oil fill cap/dipstick. - 7.
+Securely install the oil fill cap/dipstick.